-Upon the recommendation of the committee chair and head of the academic unit, ASU West tenured (or tenuretrack) faculty may serve on master's and doctoral committees at ASU Main.
-ASU West tenured (or tenure-track) faculty may serve as cochairs for theses and dissertations at ASU Main upon the recommendation of the head of the academic unit and approval of the dean of the Graduate College.
-Cochairs must meet the academic unit's criteria for chairing theses and dissertations.
+Upon the recommendation of the committee chair and head of the academic unit, ASU West tenured (or tenure-track) faculty may serve on master's and doctoral committees at ASU Main.
+ASU West tenured (or tenure-track) faculty may serve as cochairs for thesis and dissertation committees at ASU Main upon the recommendation of the head of the academic unit and approval of the dean of the Graduate College.
+Cochairs must meet the academic unit's criteria for chairing theses and dissertation committees.